dalihub/nui-demo/wearable-samples/GallerySample/README.md

 # Gallery
-Gallery is a sample for gallery of wearable device.
+Gallery is a sample for gallery application of wearable device.

 In particular, it shows how to configure WearableGallery component.